• Skip to primary navigation

 What is the Student Aid Index (SAI)?

-The SAI is comprised of a formula that allows colleges and school financial aid offices to determine how much federal student aid the student would receive if they attended their particular school.
+SAI is calculated using information provided on the Free Application for Federal Student Aid (FAFSA®) form.
+The SAI formula allows colleges and school financial aid offices to determine how much federal student aid the student would receive if they attended their particular school.
 The SAI calculator below allows students, parents and educators to enter required components and view the estimated SAI a school or college financial aid officer would receive.

 Student Aid Index (SAI) Calculator